codice/acdebugger/README.md

 These failures are analyzed and reported as normal security check failures.
 This option tends to slow down the system a bit as the debugger is invoked for all checks and not just when a failure is about to be reported.

 #### --fail / -f
-When specified, the debugger will to let security failures detected fail normally after reporting on all of them.
+When specified, the debugger will let security failures detected fail normally after reporting on all of them.

 #### --grant / -g
 When specified, the debugger will use the backdoor and a registered ServicePermission service to temporarily grant permissions for detected security failures which after analysis yields a single solution.